 Departure by Tube or other National Rail

 In both cases you need to touch in to start your Oyster journey.
-This can be done using the yellow validators on platforms 1-4 (if using the tube) or on platform 9 (if using FCC).
+This can be done using the yellow validators on platforms 1-4 (if using the tube) or on platform 9 (if using GTR).
 Do not use either the pink validators in the concourse at the end of platforms 1-4 or the tram boarding validators on platform 10.
 If you are changing between two SWT services (platforms 5-8) then unfortunately you will need to use the overbridge and might as well exit and enter via the gateline.

 Arrival by Tube or other National Rail

 In both cases you need to touch out to end your Oyster journey.
-This can be done using the yellow validators on platforms 1-4 (if using the tube) or platform 9 (if using FCC).
+This can be done using the yellow validators on platforms 1-4 (if using the tube) or platform 9 (if using GTR).
 Do not use either the pink validators in the concourse at the end of platforms 1-4 or the tram boarding validators on platform 10.
 If you are changing between two SWT services (platforms 5-8) then unfortunately you will need to use the overbridge and might as well exit and enter via the gateline.

 Departure by Tram